satomic/copilot-usage-advanced-dashboard/README.md

 Parameter description

 - `GITHUB_PAT`: Your GitHub PAT, which needs to have Owner permissions for Organizations.
 Please replace `<YOUR_GITHUB_PAT>` with the actual value.
 - `ORGANIZATION_SLUGS`: The Slugs of all Organizations that you want to monitor, which can be one or multiple separated by `,` (English symbol).
+If you are using Copilot Standalone, use your Standalone Slug here, prefixed with `standalone:`, for example `standalone:YOUR_STANDALONE_SLUG`.
 Please replace `<YOUR_ORGANIZATION_SLUGS>` with the actual value.
 For example, the following types of values are supported:
   - `myOrg1`
   - `myOrg1,myOrg2`
+  - `standalone:myStandaloneSlug`
+  - `myOrg1,standalone:myStandaloneSlug`
 - `LOG_PATH`: Log storage location, not recommended to modify.
 If modified, you need to modify the `-v` data volume mapping simultaneously.
 - `EXECUTION_INTERVAL`: Update interval, the default is to update the program every `1` hours.